Bioconductor/bioconductor.org/content/developers/package-submission.md

   [Contributions][issues] repository, following the [guidelines][tracker] of
   the `README.md` file.
-  Assuming that your package is in a [GitHub Repository][git-repo-create] and under the default 'master' branch, add the link to your repository to the issue you are opening.
+  Assuming that your package is in a [GitHub Repository][git-repo-create] and under the default branch, add the link to your repository to the issue you are opening.
+You cannot specify any alternative branches; the default branch is utilized.
+The default branch must contain only package code.
+Any files or directories for other applications (Github Actions, devtool, etc) should be in a different branch.

 [issues]: https://github.com/Bioconductor/Contributions/issues/new
 [git-repo-create]: https://help.github.com/articles/create-a-repo/